Linnorm236/Linnorm236/README.md

 ## What I Do (╭ರ_•́)

-- Spend most of my time auditing and improving sites
+- Spend most of my time auditing, improving, and rebuilding sites of self-proclaimed "experts"
-- Writing custom CSS to give sites a face-lift to spare clients the egregious subscription fees of plugins/themes
+- Specialize in writing custom CSS for styling and animations, making websites feel more alive
-- Rebuilding entire site if it was made especially bad by self-proclaimed "experts"
+- Manage hosting servers and configure email services to ensure optimal performance and reliability
-- Also make personlised video tutorials for clients to educate them on how to use their WordPress instance
+- Create personalized video tutorials for clients to help them navigate their WordPress instances

 ## Currently Learning ＼(-_- )